On This Page:

 - On your course page, find the Database activity.
 Click on the name of the database activity.
 This will open the database page.

-- Click the Fields tab, and select a field type from the Create a new field drop-down menu.
+- Click the Fields tab, and from the Create a new field drop-down menu, select a field type.
 The types of fields possible are: Checkbox, Date, File, Latlong (latitude/longitude), Menu, Multimenu, Number, Picture, Radio button, Text area, Text input, and URL.

 - Use the Default sort field drop-down menu to choose the order in which fields will display in the database.
-The default is to display by Time added, or you choose to sort on any of the database fields you have defined.
+By default, it is set to display by Time added, and then click Save.

 Define Database Templates